 The Federal Bonding Program is Simple

-- NO special application form for job seeker to complete
+- NO application for job seekers to complete

 - NO papers for employers to submit or sign